 Who We ServeThe Heroes to Heroes Foundation serves all combat veterans, regardless of conflict.
 Veterans of Vietnam, Desert Storm, Afghanistan, and Iraq have all participated in our program.
-We welcome all who are having challenges with Term Moral Injury, Moral Injury, or having challenges returning to civilian life after their time serving our country.
+We welcome all who are having challenges with Moral Injury, or having challenges returning to civilian life after their time serving our country.

 What We DoHeroes to Heroes teams up 10 veterans for a life-changing journey to Israel.
 Each team includes 10 Americans, five Israelis, and two team coaches (veterans from both combat and the Heroes to Heroes program).